About the Library

 Alverno College Library serves the campus community of students, staff, and faculty of Alverno College.
 We are a member of the SWITCH consortium of academic libraries in the Milwaukee area and have resource sharing partnerships with additional libraries throughout the state.

-For general assistance, please email library@alverno.edu or call the Help Desk at (414) 382-6433.
+For general assistance, please email library@alverno.edu or call the Library Help Desk at (414) 382-6433.

 Spaces & Location

-The Library's spaces include the Reading Room, the stacks, the Library Computer Center, and four study rooms available for student use.
-The Alverno College Archives are in the basement of Corona Hall in CO-B8.
+The Library is located at the north end of the second floor of Founders Hall.
+Its spaces include the Reading Room, the stacks, the Library Computer Center, and four study rooms available for student use.
 Librarian offices are located across from the study rooms in FO-237.
+The Alverno College Archives is located at the south end of the fourth floor of Founders Hall.

-The Library is located at the north end of the second floor of Founders Hall.
-The nearest accessible entrance is the rotunda of the Sister Joel Read Center and accessible parking is available outside the Sister Joel Read Center.
+The nearest accessible entrances are located in the rotunda of the Sister Joel Read Center and in Alumnae Courtyard.
+Accessible parking is available outside the Sister Joel Read Center in Reiman Plaza as well as in the parking structure.
 For more information about parking and locations on campus, please see the Campus Map.

 Mission and Vision Statements